Zapmap Price Index

 How do electric car charging prices compare to refuelling a petrol or diesel car?

-Despite the increase in public EV charging prices over the last year, electric car drivers are mostly still in a better position than ICE drivers who have to fill up at the pumps.
+Despite the increase in public EV charging prices over the few years, electric car drivers are mostly still in a better position than ICE drivers who have to fill up at the pumps.
 Typically, an EV driver will only charge on the most expensive rapid or ultra-rapid chargers for a fraction of the time.

 Many EV drivers charge at home for most of their energy needs, with the energy price cap currently sitting at around 25p/kWh, and might also have the option to install solar panels, or take advantage of a lower price off-peak tariff (around 8p/kWh) and so reduce the cost of charging their electric car further.